-This lesson’s about an English word family – economy, economize, economic, economical, economist, economics.
+This lesson’s about economy words, so an English word family: economy, economize, economic, economical, economist, economics.
 They’re words you’ll often see in the news and they’re going to be useful if you’re using English at work or taking an exam.

 Let’s compare their different meanings, uses and pronunciations.